EastWindLjd/NotiLeak/README.md

-# Devils in Your Apps: Vulnerabilities and User Privacy Exposure in Mobile Notification Systems (DSN 2023)
+# Devils in Your Apps: Vulnerabilities and User Privacy Exposure in Mobile Notification Systems (IEEE/IFIP DSN 2023)

 # Abstract
 Witnessing the blooming adoption of push notifications on mobile devices, this new message delivery paradigm has become pervasive in diverse applications.